everyonesdesign/enru/README.md

 # Enru-python
-A better realization of [enru script](https://github.com/everyonesdesign/enru), this time base on python Parses Ya.Dictionary service to get the translation
+A better realization of [enru script](https://github.com/everyonesdesign/enru), this time based on python Parses Ya.Dictionary service to get the translation

 ## Installation